What is mediation?

 Yes, you will need to advise DSCV staff prior to the mediation of the name of the person attending as a support person.
 The other person will need to agree to you bringing this person along as a support person.

 The role of the support person is not to actively take part in the mediation but to support you during the mediation.
-The support person will not usually be allowed to speak during the mediation.
+The Dispute Assessment Office will assess whether the support person is suitable and will be helpful in the mediation and not escalate the conflict.
 Your Dispute Assessment officer will need to speak with support people to make sure that they are clear about their role.

 Who attends the mediation?